How to Measure Venetian Blinds

 A standard window is the easiest to measure for a venetian blind as it has no angles or changes to the shape inside or outside of the recess.
 If you want your blind to hang outside the recess, measure the height and width but be sure to add some overlap to reduce light leakage.
 This overlap should be about 70mm at the top and bottom and 50mm each side, ensuring you suffer no dazzling strips of sunlight once your blind is happily installed.
 Please select the ‘exact’ size option when ordering.

 Has it been keeping you up at night?
 Knowing you need to measure your bay window for a venetian blind, but not knowing how to do it.
 All those angles, all that potential to get it so very wrong.
 What are you going to do?
 Read the simple instructions and tackle the project head on – it’s easier than you think!
+Now take note of the type of venetian blind you're measuring for as the protrusion (the thickenss of the blind) differs and you'll need this size when you come to deduct it.

 - Step 2: Using a ruler, place two pieces of card edge-to-edge and measure the blind’s protrusion (P).
 Draw a line on both to indicate this.